systematic-magic/aop/supplementary.rst

 5. References
 -------------

 5.1.
-If there are references present in the Supplimentary text, then they should be checked in accordance with HTML :ref:`References checks<reference_checks>`.
+If there are references present in the Supplementary text, then they should be checked in accordance with HTML :ref:`References checks<reference_checks>`.

 5.2.
 Check that references in Supplementary Materials have corresponding callouts in Supplementary text.